Before Arrival

 Prepare your stay in Germany

-Find online Visa application form here. more
+Visa application form

 Health insurance coverage is mandatory for everyone living in Germany and you are requiered to have health insurance coverage for the whole duration of your stay.

-If you have a working contract and your salary is between €520 /month or €66,600/year, you are entitled to join the statutory health insurance.
+The type of contract you have is decisive for the type of insurance you need.
+You might be entitled to join the statutory health insurance.
 Statutory health insurance can already be arranged in advance, but will only cover you from the first day of your working contract.
+If you're not eligible for statutory insurance, you'll need private health insurance.
+If you are a scholarship holder, you can benefit from a special rate with Mawista.

 Childcare: In Jena every child of seven months or older has the legal right to a place in day care if both parents have a job, are students or in vocational training.
 Otherwise they can attend a kindergarten at the age of 1.
 You should inquire early about the day-care facilities.